DETAILED ACTION

 Double Patenting over Copending Application No. 19/154,743

-Claims 35-52 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-28 of copending Application No. 19/154,743 (reference application).
+Claims 35-37, 39 and 41-49 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-28 of copending Application No. 19/154,743 (reference application).
 Although the claims at issue are not identical, they are not patentably distinct from each other because:

-Instant claims 35-52 recite: a method of treating a subject suffering from or having an increased risk for hyperlipidemia or mixed dyslipidemia, and method of treating a subject suffering from cardiovascular disease or having an increased risk for cardiovascular disease, the methods comprising: orally administering to the subject a therapeutically effective amount of (i) between 1 to 10 mg per day obicetrapib, or a pharmaceutically acceptable salt or solvate thereof, and (ii) between 5 to 20 mg ezetimibe per day ezetimibe, or a pharmaceutically acceptable salt or solvate thereof, wherein the subject is partially or completely intolerant to statins, wherein apolipoprotein B (ApoB) concentration in the blood of the subject is reduced, wherein LDL-C concentration in the blood of the subject is reduced, wherein the reduction of LDL-C levels by the combination of obicetrapib and ezetimibe is no less than the LDL-C reduction by the same dose of obicetrapib administered as monotherapy, wherein obicetrapib and ezetimibe are administered in a single oral dosage form in the form of capsule or tablet, wherein the method reduces the risk for major adverse cardiovascular events.
+Instant claims 35-37, 39 and 41-49 recite: a method of reducing apolipoprotein B (ApoB) concentration in the blood of a subject suffering from or having an increased risk for hyperlipidemia or mixed dyslipidemia, the method comprising administering to the subject an oral dose of between 1 to 10 mg of obicetrapib per day and between 5 to 20 mg of ezetimibe per day, wherein the subject is partially or completely intolerant to statins, wherein LDL-C concentration in the blood of the subject is reduced, wherein the reduction of LDL-C levels by the combination of obicetrapib and ezetimibe is no less than the LDL-C reduction by the same dose of obicetrapib administered as monotherapy, wherein obicetrapib and ezetimibe are administered in a single oral dosage form in the form of capsule or tablet, wherein the method reduces the risk for major adverse cardiovascular events.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.